Queen Margaret Academy: Queen Margaret Academy, 1966

+New school building

 In January 2016 First Minister Nicola Sturgeon visited the school to announce that a new building would be constructed to replace the current building.
 Construction began to the left of the site in December 2017 with the demolition of the Dance Area.
 The new building opened to pupils on 24 October 2019.

+School profile

+Queen Margaret Academy was (as of 2011) in the top 50 (out of an approx total of 376) performing schools in Scotland.
+The school motto is Omne Opus Bonum which is Latin for every good work.
+The arms were granted to the school in February 1955.

 Head Teacher

 Following the retirement of Antony Flynn as head teacher, in February 2018, Oonagh Browne, Depute Head Teacher at nearby Kyle Academy, was appointed head teacher of Queen Margaret Academy.
+In April 2025, it was announced that Browne would leave her position at Queen Margaret Academy to take up the post of head teacher at Prestwick Academy.